 You can quickly make your desktop look the way you want using System Preferences.
 Choose Apple (\bigstar) > System Preferences from the menu bar.
-As you get to know your computer, explore System Preferences, your command center for most settings on your iMac.
+As you get to know your iMac, explore System Preferences-it's the command center for most settings on your iMac.
 For more information, open Mac Help and search for "System Preferences" or for the specific preference you want to change.